-- a) maintain our list of church members [and regular attenders]; - b) provide pastoral support for members and others connected with our church; - c) provide services to the community including but not limited to Youth & Children's Ministries, Advice courses, Prayer Ministries and Women's Fellowship; - d) safeguard children, young people and adults at risk; - e) recruit, support and manage staff and volunteers; - f) undertake research; - g) maintain our accounts and records; - h) promote our goods and services; - i) respond effectively to enquirers and handle any complaints. - 1.2 This policy has been approved by the church's Membership
+- a) maintain our list of church members [and regular attenders]. - b) provide pastoral support for members and others connected with our church. - c) provide services to the community including but not limited to Youth & Children's Ministries, Advice courses, Prayer Ministries and Women's Fellowship. - d) safeguard children, young people, and adults at risk. - e) recruit, support and manage staff and volunteers. - f) undertake research. - g) maintain our accounts and records. - h) promote our goods and services. - i) maintain communication with our church hirers (both regular and one time) - j) respond effectively to enquirers and handle any complaints. - 1.2 This policy has been approved by the church's Membership.